Rihay66/3Sisters-Documentation/Engine/3 Sisters-Engine.md

 # [[Window]]
 The Window class is responsible for creating a OpenGL context window which allows for direct/indirect functionality of other components within the engine such as the [[Sprite Renderer]].

-Not only does this class provide a OpenGL context window it also provides a runtime function that keeps the context window open, provide (explain the pattern of the functions in Window like init, update, stepupdate, and render)
+Not only does this class provide a OpenGL context window it also provides a runtime function that keeps the context window open, provide runtime functions like the "update()" and "Render()"

-Furthermore, this class is intended and meant to be inherited because the functionality it provides needs to be arbitrarily defined.
+Furthermore, this class is intended and meant to be inherited because the functionality it provides needs to be arbitrarily defined, however there are some functions that can be optionally overridden to change their functionality to fulfill some purpose or need.

 For example, when defining a what happens every frame we need to override "Update()" that is in the [[Window]] class and give it a definition
 ```cpp